 Hormonal changes are also responsible for depression, pregnancy, menopause, puberty, PMS, are some of them.
 These can easily be diagnosed, but there aren’t lab tests for it.
-Thyroid deficiencies and adrenal hormone are common and they can be the cause of hormones symptoms, making it difficult to find out the cause.
+Thyroid deficiencies and adrenal hormones are common and they can be the cause of hormones symptoms, making it difficult to find out the cause.
 Lab tests can be done to discover the root of these issues.
 For treating hormone problems, you are not obliged to take hormones.
-You can treat it with minerals, vitamins etc.
+You can treat it with minerals, vitamins, etc.

 Neurotransmitters such as serotonin are responsible for making us feel good, and the antidepressants target these specific neurotransmitters.
-These neurotransmitters deficiencies are easy to discover with tests.
+These neurotransmitter deficiencies are easy to discover with tests.
 It is possible to change these neurotransmitters levels using lifestyle, diet and nutrient therapies.

-Other studies were made about the endocannabinoid system and the interaction with antidepressants.
+Other studies NCBI were made about the endocannabinoid system and the interaction with antidepressants.
 Different cannabinoids were tested in the mouse to determine doses that don’t induce hypothermia or catalepsy.
-The tests occurred with forced swim (FST) and tail suspension (TST), and the substances Delta(8)-THC and Delta(9)-THC showed significant antidepressant effects on both FTS and TST.
+The tests occurred with the forced swim (FST) and tail suspension (TST), and the substances Delta(8)-THC and Delta(9)-THC showed significant antidepressant effects on both FTS and TST.
 The test occurred with other substances and the cannabinoids tested showed that certain cannabinoids exert antidepressant-like actions and they may contribute to a mood-elevating property that cannabis has.